-We cannot guarantee what the outcome of the hearing will be but we can make sure that any decision takes all the relevant circumstances into account.
+We cannot guarantee what the outcome of the hearing will be, but we can make sure that any decision takes all the relevant circumstances into account.

 Who will represent me?

-The Union has a designated team of Consultants who are trained to represent union members at hearings.
+The Union has a designated team of Consultants, who are trained to represent union members at hearings.

 When should I have representation?

 We recommend that you have representation at all formal hearings.
-We’ve listed all the types of hearing that we can represent you at below.

 What should I do if I’m called to a hearing?